laffan/obsidian-long-view/README.md

 # Long View

-Three document views to help keep track of a too-long markdown documents : mini-map, paged and flags.
+Long View is an [Obsidian]((https://obsidian.md/) plugin to help keep track of long markdown documents.
+It is composed of three views : mini-map, paged and flags.

 ## Inline Flags